richardgourley/property-manager-django-project/README.md

 - Saving and displaying images - using Pillow

 MODELS
-- Pagination added to city_view
-- HttpRedirect used in quick_search
 - Many to many relationships
 - Foreign keys
 - Class Meta - Verbose name/s corrects display of 'citys' 'propertys'